 And there was still a season to cover with home and away games that chewed up the time of the Lady Vols beat writer for the local paper.
 That was how I came to work late one afternoon in February and ended up calling Summitt.

-At the time I was a night desk editor for The Knoxville News-Sentinel on the news side after spending several years as a police and court reporter.
-My new position meant that I arrived to work with little time before the first deadline of the evening as the first edition of the paper headed across the state and needed to get to the trucks before the day had actually ended.
+At the time I was the night editor for The Knoxville News-Sentinel on the news side after spending several years as a police and court reporter.
+That desk position meant I arrived to work with little time before the first deadline, since the early edition of the paper headed across the state and needed to get to the trucks before the evening had actually ended.

 The sports department had been tipped off that Pat Summitt was going to be on the cover of Sports Illustrated, and the news side wanted it on page one of the next day's paper.
 A photo image of the cover was set to arrive soon.

 Sports was covered up with, well, sports.
 The beat writer had games to attend and was often on the road, trying to handle daily coverage of the team, and news kept popping up that had nothing to do with the court.
 So, the sports side asked the news side for help ferreting out the SI story.
 It was early in the last week of February, a Tuesday if my memory is correct.
 The issue with Summitt on the cover would be for the following Monday, the March 2, 1998, one.

 I arrived to work right as these discussions were taking place between the departments.
 The news reporters were filing their stories that had been gathered that day and would be headed home soon.
 I was a desk editor that funneled story copy through the night production process so a paper would be delivered the next morning, but I had not stopped writing when called upon to help and welcomed any chance to do so.
 I also was a lifelong sports fan.